 The Oxford English Dictionary defines it as the “protection against the incursion or escape of potentially harmful or undesirable organisms, esp. pathogens”.
 The word was first coined in 1973 and was mainly used in the prevention of animal diseases.
 However it is now used in its much wider sense to manage risks of anything from entering or leaving a given location.

-We often think about the exotic, invasive non-native species which are undoubtedly a high risk, but equally native endemic species can cause us problems.
-You’ll have hopefully noticed that the UK is an island, and as such there are species from around the world which our flora and fauna have never been in contact with.
+We often think about the exotic, invasive non-native species that are undoubtedly a high risk, but equally native endemic species can cause us problems.
+You’ll have hopefully noticed that the UK is an island, and as such there are species from around the world that our flora and fauna have never been in contact with.
 They don’t have natural defences to protect themselves or compete with them.

-It’s important to point out that not all non-native species are bad, many are important crops (wheat, potatoes, etc…) or beautiful ornamental garden plants, but it’s the small proportion which are invasive and quickly become uncontrollable.
+It’s important to point out that not all non-native species are bad, many are important crops (wheat, potatoes, etc…) or beautiful ornamental garden plants, but it’s the small proportion that are invasive and quickly become uncontrollable.

 Internationally the threat of non-native species is established through the Convention on Biological Diversity (CBD) and the EU has produced the Invasive Alien Species Regulation (EC 1143/2014) which came into force on 1 January 2015.
 The UK provided a leading role in the writing and preparation of these regulations.
 Even though the UK is in the process of Brexit we are still signed up to these regulations, which is based around the GB Strategy.